 Slow-loading pages, forms that don’t work as they should, error messages, and interface bugs create an unpleasant shopping experience.
-As it turns out, it’s enough to have slow-loading pages for users to start questioning your site’s health and your company’s reliability according to this CDNetworks infographic.
+As it turns out, it’s enough to have slow-loading pages for users to start questioning your site’s health and your company’s reliability, according to this CDNetworks infographic.

-In the end, all these issues are nothing more but common sense.
+In the end, all these issues are nothing more than common sense.
 However, an eCommerce site owner may overlook some of these aspects.
 So, before you get disenchanted with online commerce, do an in-depth analysis of your site.
 You may be surprised by the results!